iaphub/iaphub-ios-sdk/README.md

   })
 ```

-#### Check subscription status

-When retrieving a subscription from the active products, you should also check if it is in a retry period using the `isSubscriptionRetryPeriod` and `isSubscriptionGracePeriod` properties.<br/>
-- On a **retry period with a grace period** the user should still have access to the features offered by the subscription and you should display a message asking for the user to update its payment informations.
-- On a **retry period with no grace period** you should restrict the access to the features offered by your subscription and display a message asking for the user to update its payment informations.

-More informations on the [IAPHUB documentation](https://iaphub.com/docs/getting-started/manage-subscription-states#subscription-renewal-retry).

 ## Buy a product
 Call the ``buy`` method to buy a product<br/><br/>
 ℹ️ The method needs the product sku that you would get from one of the products of `getProductsForSale`.<br/>